Haoger1/Pulse-like-ground-motion-classification-method/README.md

 # Pulse-like-ground-motion-classification-method
-This is the algorithm for the paper entitled "A new method for the identification and classification of pulse-like ground motions"
+This is the algorithm for the paper entitled "A new method for the identification and classification of pulse-like ground motions".
+This algorithm can identify and classify different pulse-like ground motion according ot identified pulse number, e,g., single pulse-like ground motion, multiple pulse-like ground motion, etc. The method was keeping improved and debugged even after article acceptance.
+Please read the paper for more details.